opensource111111/tekken-8-mod-manager/README.md

 # How it works.
-- Searches for folders ~mods and logicmods inside "Steam\steamapps\common\Tekken 8\Polaris\Content\Paks"
+- Searches for folders ~mods and logicmods inside "Steam\steamapps\common\Tekken 8\Polaris\Content\Paks" and lists every mod inside theses 2 folders.
+Make sure that each mod has it own separate folder.
 - Adds or removes "-x" at the end of the files to enabled/disabled.
 - Enabled = Filenames not ending with "-x"
 - Disabled = Filenames ending with "-x"